SEN info (School offer)

 - Contacting key personnel at receiving school.

-- Reviews centred on the needs of your child involving yourself, staff and relevant agencies when appropriate.
+- Reviews revolving around the needs of your child involving yourself, staff and relevant agencies when appropriate.

 - All relevant documentation about your child shared with new setting.